KOSASIH/stable-pi-core/README.md

 We welcome contributions!
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT and GALACTIC UNION License.
+See the [MIT LICENSE](LICENSE) and [GALACTIC UNION](LICENSE.md) file for details.

 ## Acknowledgments
 Special thanks to the contributors and the community for their support and feedback.